glhr/adam-blog/_posts/2019-06-01-final-project-year7.markdown

 -	Scratch game/animation
 -	Mind map/diagram (eg. with Lucidchart or Google Drawing)
 -	Creating a cartoon (https://www.storyboardthat.com/storyboard-creator, https://www.makebeliefscomix.com/Comix/...)
--	Personal project (eg. windmill, Ahmed's car)
+-	Personal project (eg. electronics)

 Note that the content of your project should be educational/informative, however you can add a touch of humour.